-Britain: Birthplace of the Industrial Revolution
+England: Birthplace of the Industrial Revolution

-Transportation and the Industrial Revolution
+Transportation During the Industrial Revolution

 Communication and Banking in the Industrial Revolution

-In 1776, Scottish social philosopher Adam Smith (1723-1790), who is regarded as the founder of modern economics, published “The Wealth of Nations.”
+In 1776, Scottish social philosopher Adam Smith (1723-1790), who is regarded as the founder of modern economics, published The Wealth of Nations.
 In it, Smith promoted an economic system based on free enterprise, the private ownership of means of production, and lack of government interference.

-Quality of Life during Industrialization
+Quality of Life During Industrialization